IBS vs IBD - Is there a difference?

-IBS and IBD affect millions of Americans.
-25 to 45 million people in the US suffer from IBS while an additional 3 million suffer from IBD.
+Irritable Bowel Syndrome and Inflammatory Bowel Disease affect millions of Americans.
+25 to 45 million people in the US suffer from Irritable Bowel Syndrome while an additional 3 million suffer from Inflammatory Bowel Disease.
 While these two gastrointestinal conditions have some similar symptoms, IBS and IBD are not the same and require different treatments.

 Let’s define the terms - IBS and IBD

 Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) are two gastrointestinal conditions that are often mistaken for one another.
 That’s understandable because the abbreviated names are almost identical.
 While the acronyms are similar, these two gastrointestinal conditions have distinct differences that set them apart from one another.